dsteinberg/libcluster/README.txt

    The AUV pipeline tools are (requires BUILD_PIPELINE_TOOLS to be on):
         vdp_label       /usr/local/bin       (config options in vdp_cluster.cfg)

-   NOTE: IF you dont want to build the pipeline tools (requires extra dependencies) then change BUILD_PIPELINE_TOOLS to off using ccmake.
+4b) To build libcluster EXCLUDING the AUV pipeline tools, run the following
+    from the build directory:

+        cmake ..
+	ccmake ./ (and turn BUILD_PIPELINE_TOOLS  OFF)
+        make
+        sudo make install

-4) Use the doxyfile in {where you checked out the source}/doc to make the documentation with doxygen.
+5) Use the doxyfile in {where you checked out the source}/doc to make the documentation with doxygen:

+        doxygen Doxyfile

 Notes:
  - On linux you may have to run "sudo ldconfig" before the system can find